 For the safety of your goats, you should avoid using pesticides in these areas as well.

-Remember, if you do manage to keep your goats in the same pasture for a long period of time, a regular worming schedule becomes especially important.
+Remember, if you manage to keep your goats in the same pasture for a long time, a regular worming schedule becomes especially important.

 It may seem like a lot of preparation, but the goats will make it worth it in the end.
-And they'll look exceptionally cute along the way.
+The fire breaks they can efficiently create can save your home from a wildfire.
+And they'll look exceptionally cute while doing it.